What is a C-61 / D-52 Window Coverings Contractor?

 If you do not have the experience required to get the C-61/D-52 Window Coverings Contractor license, not to worry!

 Your journey begins here.

-Generally someone looking to become a contractor would want to look into an apprenticeship for find an experienced person to work with.
+Generally, someone looking to become a contractor would want to look into an apprenticeship to find an experienced person to work with.

 When making alterations to or around structures built before 1978, window contractors must know how to contain lead paint if it is present.
 Rules for Lead paint are set by the Environmental Protection Agency.

 Lead paint can travel miles through air, rest on soil, and enter air ducts causing potentially fatal respiratory damage.

 Window Contractors looking to build profitable businesses must position themselves as experts and the authority within their industry.